Fine-Tuning Language Models via Epistemic Neural Networks: Language models

 Figure~\ref{fig:epinet_glue} repeats the the analysis of Figure~\ref{fig:mnli_headline} and MNLI on all GLUE classification tasks.
 We include results for epinet prioritized by both \textbf{bald} and \textbf{variance}, as well as an epinet with \textbf{uniform} data prioritization.
 These bald and variance are essentially indistinguishable from each other in our experiments, and both significantly better than the baseline.
 The epinet with uniform data selection performs much worse, showing that the benefits from epinet do not come purely from the network architecture, but also the data selection scheme.
 In fact, on many tasks the uniform data selection does not match the baseline final performance.
 We provide more details on epinet performance under different priority schemes in Appendix~\ref{app:language}.

 Figure~\ref{fig:glue_bar} compares the aggregate performance of several agents over all GLUE classification tasks.
 For each task, we train three random seeds according to Algorithm~\ref{alg:enn_training} and compute the number of labels required to match baseline performance on the full dataset.
-We then compute the geometric mean of this ratio, together with confidence intervals based on one standard error.
-On average, learning with an epinet allows us to match the baseline performance with 2x less data.
+We then compute the geometric mean of this ratio, together with confidence intervals based on one standard error. \textbf{On average, learning with an epinet allows us to match the baseline performance with 2x less data than training without prioritization}.
 This is true using either \textbf{bald} or \textbf{variance} prioritization.
 The heuristic approaches of \textbf{entropy} and \textbf{margin} prioritization do not match the baseline performance on MNLI tasks, and so their ratio is taken to be infinite.
 Agents that use either \textbf{dropout} or \textbf{ensemble} ENNs were also able to see significant improvements in data efficiency.
+However, both of these network architectures have much higher computational costs than the epinet, and so are less promising for scaling to future LLM research at scale.
 We include further analysis and learning curves in Appendix~\ref{app:language}.